 Traditional Kashmiri Pulao is made for wazwan during weddings and celebrations and it sometimes has gucchi (morel mushrooms) as well.

 You can also try other Pulao Recipes that can be made for your festive meals – Paneer Pulao, Restaurant Style Veg Pulao, Shahi Zarda Pulao, Gucchi Pulao, Hyderabadi Zafrani Pulao, and Achari Chana Pulao.

 So before I share this restaurant-style version of Veg Kashmiri Pulao, let me take you through the traditional recipe as well.

 Traditional Recipe (With Mutton)

-To make traditional Kashmiri Pulao, first make a stock using 1-liter water, 250 g bones of mutton, 2 bay leaves, 2 black cardamom, 1-inch cinnamon, 1 tsp dry ginger powder and 2 tsp fennel seeds.
+To make traditional Kashmiri Pulao, first make a stock using 1-liter water, 250 g bones of mutton, 2 bay leaves, 2 black cardamom, 1-inch cinnamon, 1 teaspoon dry ginger powder and 2 teaspoon fennel seeds.

 You can replace mutton with chicken if you wish to.

 Strain the stock through a mesh strainer.